 What is Impact Investing?

-Impact investing — also referred to as “socially responsible investing,” “sustainable investing,” or “social impact investing” — is about investing money to support social change while potentially generating a financial return for the investor.
-It’s how we help our partners innovate to shift power to proximate leaders — within a suite of diverse investment options for supporting the causes that advance our mission.
+Impact investing — also referred to as “socially responsible investing,” “sustainable investing,” or “social impact investing” — is about investing money to support social change.
+Impact investing is one of the tools we use to shift and strengthen the power of proximate leaders.

 Meet Our Partners

-Jennifer Kline is a long-time client of Tides who developed a custom donor advised fund that specifically supports her passion for sustainable and ethical farm-to-table initiatives.
-Today, her fund has invested millions of dollars in organizations, including EFM, One Acre Fund, Iroquois Valley Farms, CNote, and more, which foster opportunities for farmers and protect the environment.
+Jennifer Kline is a longtime client of Tides who developed a custom donor advised fund that specifically supports her passion for sustainable and ethical farm-to-table initiatives.
+Today, her fund has invested millions of dollars in organizations, including EFM, One Acre Fund, Iroquois Valley Farmland, CNote, and more, which foster opportunities for farmers and protect the environment.